AsparAugustus/AsparAugustus/README.md

 <h3>
  <br>
 Welcome to my Githhub profile, I am a software developer based in the UK.
-Interested in Python, Solidity, Algorithmic trading.
+Interested in DeFi, Solidity, Algorithmic trading.
 </h3>
 <br>
 <br>